6DammK9/nai-anime-pure-negative-prompt/ch04/ice_lake_ws.md

 GPU stand is important.
 [CoolerMaster Universal Video Card Holder](https://www.amazon.com/-/zh_TW/MCA-0005-KUH00/dp/B01M5DCMPM?th=1) is a minimalistic and useful stand.
 It may not strong enough for 4090, but it should be sufficient with 2 blower cards which are quite light in weight.
 There is also a [knockoff ARGB stand](https://www.performance-pcs.com/system-hardware/gpu-holder/vertical-video-card-bracket-argb-vga-stand-chassis-lamp-motherboard-aura-sync-rgb-board-jack-faith-light-pollution.html) which is used for HDD case cover.

+The front 3.5 bay is not empty.
+[Asus ROG Front Base](https://www.amazon.com/-/zh_TW/ASUS-ROG-Front-Base/dp/B00JXED39O/ref=cm_cr_arp_d_product_top?ie=UTF8) was used for the previous build (same series with the R5E) but it is incompatable with this build.
+It is disabled and not included in the list.

 *Ah.
 [He is so cute](https://www.amazon.com/Taito-Fate-Apocrypha-Action-Figure/dp/B077SLPXKG).*

 ## End of part list ##